catenglaender/marp-presentations/2025/devConf-09-september/improving-tabs/presentation.md

 * Tabs are still one of the best ways to navigate between a collections of views.
 * A break in a pattern indicates that a system or grouping could be optimized.
 * By following User Intent we can sort and nest Tabs in ways that feel more intuitive and frictionless to our users.

+---

+Lots to do, let's stay in touch

+* ferdinand@concepts-and-training.de
+* CSS Squad in the ILIAS Discord Server